OpenStarbound/OpenStarbound/README.md

 # OpenStarbound

 This is a fork of Starbound.
+Contributions are welcome!
 You **must** own a copy of Starbound to use it.
 Base game assets are not provided for obvious reasons.

 It is **work-in-progress**, so up-to-date compiled builds for all platforms are not yet available.
 GitHub Actions will likely be set up to provide compiled builds in the future.